MCL Tear Treatment in Town and Country, MO

 Non-Surgical Treatments

-• RICE Method: Rest, Ice, Compression, and Elevation to reduce pain and swelling.
+- RICE Method: Rest, Ice, Compression, and Elevation to reduce pain and swelling.

-• Physical Therapy: Tailored exercises to strengthen the knee, improve flexibility, and restore mobility.
+- Physical Therapy: Tailored exercises to strengthen the knee, improve flexibility, and restore mobility.

-• Bracing: Using knee braces to provide support and prevent further injury during the healing process.
+- Bracing: Applying knee braces for support and to avoid further injury during healing.

 Surgical Treatments

-Surgery is usually required for severe MCL tears (Grade 3) or when the MCL tear is combined with other ligament injuries, such as ACL tears.
+Surgery may be needed for severe MCL tears (Grade 3) or if combined with other ligament injuries, such as ACL tears.
 Surgery may also be necessary if conservative treatments fail to improve knee stability and function after a significant period.

-The MCL tear surgical procedure usually includes repairing or reconstructing the torn MCL to regain knee stability and function.
+The MCL tear surgical procedure typically involves repairing or reconstructing the torn ligament to restore knee stability and function.
 This can include stitching the torn ends of the ligament back together or using a graft from another tendon to reconstruct the MCL.

 Pre- and Post-Surgical Rehabilitation